 Make use of Social Media.

 Social media is the best platform to stay in touch with reporters and keep them up-to-date on your actions.
-Use Twitter, Facebook, and LinkedIn to share information about your campaign or office, and be sure to tag reporters in your posts.
+Use Twitter, Facebook, and LinkedIn to share information about your campaign or office and tag reporters in your posts.

 You can also use social media to offer reporters exclusive content, such as behind-the-scenes photos or video footage.